chromatone/chromatone.center/theory/notes/staff/sight-reading/index.md

 ---
 title: Sight reading
 subtitle: The complexity of perfecting staff notaion reading
-tags: staff

 date: 2021-09-02
 cover: theory/notation/Michelangelo_Caravaggio_026.jpg
 ---

 Sight-singing is used to describe a singer who is sight-reading.
 Both activities require the musician to play or sing the notated rhythms and pitches.

 ## Psychology